altdesktop/i3ipc-glib/README.md

 Currently only the Python bindings have been confirmed to work correctly.

 The object-oriented interface has yet to be designed.
-All ipc functions simply give the raw string response of the ipc.
 The implementation of the interface will be guided by the community.
 If you have an opinion, you can send me an email or get in touch with me on the [i3 irc channel](irc://irc.twice-irc.de/i3) (nick: TonyC).

 ## Installation